 In conclusion, this period of intense creative activity continues to hold a fascination for us.
 But it must be seen in perspective.
 During the period 1917 to 1932, the confiscations, arrests and liquidations that began right after the Bolsheviks took power, never ceased.
 Stalin’s paranoia took these to new levels of savagery and senseless waste of human life, as documented in the writings of Aleksandr Solzhenitsyn.
 But it was only after the tyrant’s death that some sense of normality returned.
 Many of the artists who supported the revolution in principle or even passionately believed in its ideals, would eventually be sidelined, silenced or arrested.
 Even killed.
 The exhibition has a ‘Room of Memory’ fittingly dedicated to showing the arrest cards of those unlucky enough to be detained, Many never to be seen again.
 They would sometimes have been denounced as ‘Enemies of the People’ on trumped up charges, then end up on death lists in order to make up the numbers.
 The walls outside this space show photographs and film of the Soviet Union under Stalin.
 We see the huge choreographed sports events that gave the impression to many in the outside world at the time that this might truly be a ‘Workers Paradise’.
 Together with film of the 1931 demolition of the Cathedral of Christ the Saviour in Moscow in the name of ‘progress’.

-Today the influence of Constructivism and Suprematism on contemporary art and design is everywhere to be seen.
-What stands out in this show however is the sheer array of talent and vision among so many of these artists, working in conditions that many would find impossible.
+Yet today the influence of Constructivism and Suprematism on contemporary art and design is everywhere to be seen.
+What stands out in this show however is the sheer array of talent and vision among so many of these artists, working in conditions that most would find impossible.
 The world as we know it would surely look different without their artistic and theoretical contribution.
 Imagine graphic design or cinema without Lissitzky or Vertov for example.
 In creative terms, ultimately it was the idea of Russia after the revolution that proved more powerful and enduring than the reality.
-Measured against real life during the period, the myth of a ‘blank slate’ that many held as fact is proven to be a seductive yet dangerous illusion.
+Measured against real life during this period; the myth of a cultural ‘blank slate’ after the Russian Revolution, is ultimately proven to be a seductive yet dangerous illusion.